paolobenve/myphotoshare/README.md

 ### Known issues:

-#### Fullscreen not working on apple products

-Fullscreen capabilities aren't detected on iphone/ipad

 #### Issues related to previous scanner versions

 The scanner had bug in the past, so thumbnail generated with previous versions of the scanner could have some defect or lack something: